orion-project/rezonator2/help/elements.rst

 Elements
 ********

-Elements are construction blocks of any schema in reZonator.
+Elements are construction blocks of any schema in |rezonator|.

 The element can describe a general optical component such as a :doc:`mirror <matrix/ElemCurveMirror>` or :doc:`crystal <matrix/ElemBrewsterCrystal>`.
 Additionally, it can express some physical but non-material entity - a :doc:`distance <matrix/ElemEmptyRange>` between optical components, for example.
 Finally, it can also serve as some virtual helper object - :doc:`point <matrix/ElemPoint>`, for example.

-reZonator supports a set of standard elements organized in a :doc:`catalog`.
+|rezonator| supports a set of standard elements organized in a :doc:`catalog`.

 The application utilizes conventional ABCD-matrix approach (by Kogelnik and Li) to compute the propagation of paraxial Gaussian beams through an element.
 In calculations, each element represented by its :doc:`ray matrix <elem_matrs>`.